helloflask/bootstrap-flask/docs/macros.rst

     :param button_map: A dictionary, mapping button field name to Bootstrap button style names.
 For example, ``{'submit': 'success'}``.
 This will overwrite ``button_style`` and ``BOOTSTRAP_BTN_STYLE``.

-.. tip:: See :ref:`button_customizatoin` to learn how to customize form buttons.
+.. tip:: See :ref:`button_customization` to learn how to customize form buttons.

 render_form()
 ---------------